grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Hemi took the cup and held it to his lips blowing the burnt smell off the surface.
 His glasses steamed up.
 "Chips have the leak under control?"

 "Eh.
-It's deep under water now.
+It's deep under water in the hold now.
 She's going to have to dive down there to weld it."

-"Fuck."

-"That's right."
+"Unpleasant."

+"That's one word for it."

-"Even if we get it sealed, even if we can manage to pump out, even if we get to the surface, it doesn't look good.
-We're nowhere right now, and of course we have no fuel or battery."
+"Even if we get it sealed," said Hemi, "even if we can manage to pump out, even if we get to the surface, it doesn't look good.
+That chart says we're _nowhere_ right now, and of course we have no fuel or battery."

-"Still'd rather be there than here."
+"Still'd rather be nowhere on the surface than sunk on the bottom of somewhere --- in this case that 'somewhere' being a rarely-charted and never-visited undersea mountain."

 "I'm just trying to get ahead of the problem.
 We're in a situation where we need to overcome a whole series of challenges, each in their particular order.
-It would be the ignorant motherfucker who doesn't think ahead."
+It would be an ignorant move to not think ahead."

-"And you think I'm that ignorant motherfucker?
-You keep doing the thinking ahead Hemi.
+"And you think I'm being ignorant?
+You keep doing the thinking-ahead Hemi.
 You let me know if I'm not considering something that impacts our future survivability.
 But otherwise I need to focus on surviving our situation right now.
-And that currently means getting some of this foul black water out of my boat."
+And that currently means getting some of this foul black water out of my boat.
+Right?"

-He nodded and she patted his huge tweedy shoulder.
+Hemi nodded.

+"OK.
+Back to the cargo hold I go then."

 ### repairing and pumping out the cargo hold

-Back through the crew quarters and down the steep flight of steel stairs into the cargo hold.
-Bastian and Gregory were laying out heavy cloth-covered hoses down the center of the cargo hold and hooking them up to portable electric bilge pumps the size of small refrigerators.
+In the cargo hold, Bastian and Gregory were laying out heavy cloth-covered hoses down the center of the space and hooking them up to portable electric bilge pumps the size of small refrigerators.

-Owen had his own electric pump, a smaller one, and was feeding an air hose to Chips who was in water over her head with a welding torch in one hand and wearing a diving mask that was connected to the air host.
-The welding torch was connected by hoses to welding tanks in a rack with wheels propped at the shore of the lake filling the cargo hold.
+Owen had his own electric pump, a smaller one, and was feeding an air hose to Chips who was in water over her head with a welding torch in one hand and wearing a diving mask that was connected to the air hose.
+The welding torch was connected by hoses to the welding rig in a rack with wheels chocked at the shore of the lake filling the cargo hold.

 Chips dove down and there was a quiet moment before a hot blue light lit up the black lake from under the surface, wavered for a for moments, and then died away.
 This repeated a few times before Chips' head broke back through the surface.
 She ripped off the diving mask.
-"Own!
-I need another piece of steel plate, and another brace."
+"Owen!
+I need another fucking piece of steel plate, and --- fuck it -- another brace too."

-"Alrighty Chips!"
+"Alright Chips!"
 Called the kid from the shore.
 Owen was wearing the same greasy-slick rubber waders Chips had had on earlier.
-He selected some metal bits from a pile of scraps piled on the grating next to the welding tanks and waded into the foul bilge to hand them to Chips.
+He selected some metal bits from a pile of scraps on the grating next to the welding rig and waded into the cloying bilge to hand them to Chips.

-Every sound in the cargo hold echoed back and forth off the exposed steel inner side of the pressure hull.
+Every sound in the cargo hold traversed from one exposed steel inner side of the pressure hull to the other, so you heard every sound three times.
 That was normal, and Captain Percy was used to it.
-What really ate at her instincts though was the way the pool of water filling one end of the cargo hold changed the sound.
+What really ate at her instinctual sense of a healthy, normal boat though was the way the mass of water filling one end of the cargo hold changed the sound of the space.
 It was hard to pin down precisely how it changed.
-It sounded like a room with a pool for athletics.
+It sounded like a room dominated by an athletic swimming pool.
 It was a quality of sound that should never be heard on a submarine.

 She sipped her coffee and watched Chips dive again with her plates in one hand.
 More blue light from under the water.
 Percy had an idea to go and track down a meter stick and prop it in the water, so they could all see when the water started to lower.
 But then thought better of that, considering the strong possibility of the water quickly rising over the top of the stick.

 Instead she helped Gregory and Bastian get the bilge hoses connected to the trim tanks and got them cranking.
 The hoses inflated with the pressure of the water running up the gentle grade from the pumps.
-She could hear it pouring into the empty trim tanks.
+She could hear it pouring into the empty trim tanks, and the sound of it echoing off the hull walls.

 ### Percy inspects the damage

-While Chips was on shore trying to find a particular patch piece she wanted in the scrap pile, Percy took the mask and waded into the water to get a good look at the damage.
-The water was the freezing-cold and never-changing temperature of deep-ocean water.
-The water had picked up an unpleasant array of smells though, a mix of petro-chemicals and solvents, refuse, and old grease --- the stuff that always contaminated a boat's bilge, but lifted up by the sheer volume of water to Percy's face.
+The next time Chips was on shore trying to find a particular patch piece she wanted in the scrap pile, Percy took the mask and waded into the water to get a good look at the damage.
+The water was the freezing cold and never-varying temperature of deep ocean water.
+The water had picked up an unpleasant array of smells though, a mix of petro-chemicals and solvents, refuse, and old grease --- the stuff that always contaminated a boat's bilge --- but the odor  was lifted up by the sheer volume of water to Percy's face.

 The damage was bad.
-As Chips had said earlier, it wasn't one big split in the metal, it was a long string of side-by-side cracks.
-She put her hand out in front of her mask, holding it over the cracks, and she could feel the onrush of the icy water pressing against her warm flesh.
+As Chips had said earlier: it wasn't one big split in the metal, it was a long string of short side-by-side cracks running in a line up a massive convex dent in the hull where it had been rammed.
+She put her hand out in front of her mask holding it over the cracks, and she could feel the onrush of the icy water pressing against her warm flesh.
 Chips' patches were pieces of curved steel that she was welding into place over the cracks.
 Chips was no expert at underwater welding, and the welds were globulous and imprecise.
-It was starting to look like a mess, but Percy didn't know what else she could do.
-She climbed back out of the water shivering and dripping oily droplets that clung together unnaturally.
+It was starting to look like a mess, but there was hardly any other options.

+She climbed back out of the water shivering and dripping oily droplets that clung together in fatty globs.
 Percy always thought of herself as pretty tough.
 But in many ways Chips, with her foul language and bad attitude, was a lot tougher.
 Chips had never even mentioned the temperature of the water.

-With the extra bilge pumps running she let Gregory and Bastian go stumble up to their racks to lie down.
+With the extra bilge pumps running, she let Gregory and Bastian go stumble up to their racks to get some sleep.
 They slept through the next six hours or so of work while she, Owen, and Hemi did whatever they could to help Chips get the hull welded back together.
 Patching the boat was the only thing that mattered right now, and Chips was the only one who could do the welding.
-Percy, Hemi, and Owen found themselves standing around smoking and drinking coffee more than actually helping, so Percy sent Hemi and Owen to their racks too.
+Percy, Hemi, and Owen found themselves standing around smoking and drinking coffee more than actually helping, so Percy eventually sent Hemi and Owen to their racks too.

 Percy needed sleep more than anyone, but she knew there was no way she could sleep.
 Maybe, maybe once they got to the surface.
 She smoked up one cigarillo after cup of coffee after cigarillo.
 When Chips needed something she was there, but mostly Chips had her own method and didn't really want any help.
 When Chips disappeared below the surface it became totally silent in the cargo hold.
 Percy looked at her watch --- where time had been so relentless before, now it barely moved.
-Because of that it took her maybe more than an hour to realize that the water level had receded a bit, leaving an greasy black line on the pressure hull marking its high-water mark.
+Because of that it took her maybe more than an hour to realize that the water level had receded a bit, leaving an greasy black line on the pressure hull indicating its high-water mark.

 Now Percy let herself have some small amount of hope.
 The water level going down was everything.
-The boat didn't need power, or the high-pressure air system, or a running motor to reach the surface --- all the needed was that water level to go down, physics would take care of everything else.
+The boat didn't need power, or the high-pressure air system, or a running motor to reach the surface --- all she needed was that water level to go down, physics would take care of everything else.

 She waited for Chips to raise her head above the surface again.
 "Chips!
 The water level is dropping!"
 Percy shouted to her, while pointing at the black line of grit on the pressure hull.